 Your child’s teacher might talk with you if they think your child might benefit from additional learning support.

 But you don’t have to wait for your child’s teacher.
-If you feel your child is struggling with his learning, talk with your child’s teacher and school principal as soon as possible.
+If you feel your child is struggling with their learning, talk with your child’s teacher and school principal as soon as possible.

-The school covers the cost of specialist education teachers and services.
-If you choose to use services outside the school, you’ll probably need to cover these costs yourself.
+Schools cover the cost of specialist education teachers and services.
+If you choose to use services outside the school, you can ask the school about options and financial support.
+Your child might be able to get funding through the National Disability Insurance Scheme (NDIS) or you might need to cover the costs yourself.